 The Nomination Committee proposes that the lawyer Wilhelm Lüning is appointed to be the Chairman of the Annual General Meeting.

-The Nomination Committee proposes that the Board of Directors shall consist of eight directors and no deputy directors.
-The Nomination Committee proposes, for the period until the close of the next Annual General Meeting, the re-election of David Chance, Simon Duffy, Alexander Izosimov, Mia Brunell Livfors, Michael Lynton, David Marcus and Cristina Stenbeck as directors of the Board.
-Furthermore the Nomination Committee proposes the election of Lorenzo Grabau as a new director of the Board.
+The Nomination Committee proposes that the Board of Directors shall consist of seven directors and no deputy directors.
+The Nomination Committee proposes, for the period until the close of the next Annual General Meeting, the re-election of Mia Brunell Livfors, David Chance, Simon Duffy, Alexander Izosimov, Michael Lynton, David Marcus and Cristina Stenbeck.
+Asger Aamund has informed the Nomination Committee that he declines re-election at the Annual General Meeting.
 The Nomination Committee proposes that the Annual General Meeting shall re-elect David Chance as Chairman of the Board of Directors.
-Finally, it is proposed that the Board of Directors at the Constituent Board Meeting appoints an Audit Committee and a Remuneration Committee within the Board of Directors.
+Furthermore, it is proposed that the Board of Directors at the Constituent Board Meeting appoints an Audit Committee and a Remuneration Committee within the Board of Directors.
 The Nomination Committee’s motivated opinion regarding proposal of the Board of Directors is available at the Company’s website, www.mtg.se.

-The Nomination Committee proposes that the Annual General Meeting resolve to increase the total Board remuneration from SEK 3,950,000 to SEK 4,875,000 for the period until the close of the next Annual General Meeting in 2012.
-The proposal includes SEK 1,200,000 to be allocated to the Chairman of the Board, SEK 450,000 to each of the directors of the Board and total SEK 525,000 for the work in the committees of the Board of Directors.
-The increase for committee work is driven by an increase in number of Audit Committee members from three to four members and not due to an individual increase in committee remuneration.
-The Nomination Committee proposes that for work within the Audit Committee SEK 200,000 shall be allocated to the Chairman and SEK 75,000 to each of the other three members.
+The Nomination Committee proposes that the Annual General Meeting resolves that the fixed remuneration for each director of the Board for the period until the close of the next Annual General Meeting shall be unchanged.
+The proposed Board remuneration shall amount to a total of SEK 3,950,000, of which SEK 1,100,000 shall be allocated to the Chairman of the Board, SEK 400,000 to each of the directors of the Board and a total of SEK 450,000 as remuneration for the work in the committees of the Board of Directors.
+The Nomination Committee proposes that for work within the Audit Committee SEK 200,000 shall be allocated to the Chairman and SEK 75,000 to each of the other two members.
 For work within the Remuneration Committee SEK 50,000 shall be allocated to the Chairman and SEK 25,000 to each of the other two members.
 Furthermore, remuneration to the auditor shall be paid in accordance with approved invoices.

-The Board of Directors proposes a dividend of SEK 7.50 per share.
-The record date is proposed to be on 23 May 2011.
-The dividend is estimated to be paid out by Euroclear Sweden on 26 May 2011.
+The Board of Directors proposes a dividend of SEK 5.50 per share.
+The record date is proposed to be Thursday 20 May 2010.
+The dividend is estimated to be paid out by Euroclear Sweden on 25 May 2010.

 The objective of the guidelines is to ensure that MTG can attract, motivate and retain senior executives, within the context of MTG’s international peer group, which consists of Northern and Eastern European media companies.
 The remuneration shall be based on conditions that are market competitive and at the same time aligned with shareholders’ interests.
-Remuneration to the Executives shall consist of a fixed and variable salary in cash, as well as the possibility of participation in an equity based long-term incentive programme and pension schemes.
+Remuneration to the Executives shall consist of a fixed and variable salary, as well as the possibility of participation in a long-term incentive programme and pension schemes.
 These components shall create a well balanced remuneration reflecting individual performance and responsibility, both short-term and long-term, as well as MTG’s overall performance.